F-T-Nkosi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-3-twofiles script displays the content of the two file passwd and hosts from the etc directory 4-lastlines script displays the las 10 lines of the file /etc/passwd 5-firstlines script displays the first 10 lines of file /etc/passwd
+3-twofiles script displays the content of the two file passwd and hosts from the etc directory 4-lastlines script displays the las 10 lines of the file /etc/passwd 5-firstlines script displays the first 10 lines of file /etc/passwd 6-third_line script displays the third line of the iacta file